 Database Persistence with Redis Enterprise Software

-Persistence can be configured either at time of database creation or by editing an existing database's configuration.
+Persistence can be configured either at time of database creation or by editing an existing database’s configuration.
 While the persistence model can be changed dynamically, just know that it can take time for your database to switch from one persistence model to the other.
-It will depend on what you are switching from and to, but also the size of your database.
+It depends on what you are switching from and to, but also on the size of your database.

 There are six options for persistence in Redis Enterprise Software: